What are variables?

 Step 4: Give your variable a good name and click “Save”.

-For example, if you’re analyzing user event data, you would create a String variable named “event” that has a value of “login”.
+For example, if you’re analyzing Facebook ad data, you could create a String variable named “min_cpc” that has an initial value of “3” (i.e. $3)

 Step 5: Use your variable in a query.

 To edit your variable’s value, change it in the text box next to your variable’s name.
-Then run the query again.
+Then run the query again to explore the new results.

 You can use multiple variables in a single query.
 You can also use a single variable across several query tabs

-As mentioned earlier, if you wanted to update your SQL — like changing the user ID above — you had to manually find the value in your code.
+Without variables, if you wanted to update your SQL — like changing the value of “min_cpc” above — you had to manually find the value in your code and then change the value.

-Now, you can insert a variable in place of the user ID value and update its value without needing to revisit your SQL again.
+Now, you can insert a variable in place of any value and update its value without needing to revisit a specific line in your SQL again.

 Using variables with visualizations